 If nobody can spend some time with your pooch, then you can hire a dog sitter or a dog walker.
 In this case, the number one thought is usually this – “who is this person and how can I trust them to take care of my pooch?“

-In my favourite dog care post, I share what I think fits the bill for this purpose.
+Check out my favourite dog care for my preferred choice!
+I share what I think fits the bill for this purpose.
 Head over there for more!

 #9 – Take Your Dog to Work

 Is your company pet-friendly by any chance?
 Then consider bringing your eloquent, American gentleman with you to work!